-- Assist in preparation of the EOC Action Plan. - Attend planning meetings at the request of the Planning Section Coordinator. - Ensure that the EOC Action Plans and After-Action Report/Correction Action are compiled, approved, copied and distributed to EOC Sections and Units.
-(See Action Planning, After Action/Corrective Action Reports in the Support Documentation).
+- Assist in preparation of the EOC Action Plan. - Attend planning meetings at the request of the Planning Section Coordinator. - □ Ensure that the EOC Action Plans and After-Action Report/Correction Action are compiled, approved, copied, and distributed to EOC Sections and Units.

-- Review Documentation and Reports in Common EOC Responsibilities on page 35. - Open and maintain an Activity Log (See Support Documentation, Activity Log). - □ Meet with the Planning/Intelligence Section Coordinator to determine what EOC documents should be maintained for official records. - Coordinate documentation with the Situation Status Unit. - □ Verify accuracy/completeness of records submitted for file to greatest extent possible; correct errors by checking with EOC personnel as appropriate.
+- Meet with the Planning/Intelligence Section Coordinator to determine what EOC documents should be maintained for official records. - Coordinate documentation with the Situation Status Unit. - □ Verify accuracy/completeness of records submitted for file to greatest extent possible; correct errors by checking with EOC personnel as appropriate. - Ensure that scribe function is assigned in each section of EOC to record all meetings, briefings, etc.

-- □ Contact other EOC sections and units and inform them of the requirement to maintain official records.
-Assist them as necessary in setting up a file records system. - □ Ensure the development of a filing system to collect, and log forms according to procedures approved by the Planning/Intelligence Section Coordinator. - Establish copying service and respond to authorized copying requests. - Establish a system for collecting all section and unit journal/logs at completion of each shift. - Periodically collect, maintain and records, reports, logs, journals and forms submitted by all sections and units for the official record. - □ Prepare an overview of the documented disaster events at periodic intervals or upon request from the Planning/Intelligence Section Coordinator.
+- □ Inform other EOC sections and units of the requirement to maintain official records.
+Assist them as necessary in maintaining digital records. - □ Ensure the development of a filing system to collect, and log forms according to procedures approved by the Planning/Intelligence Section Coordinator. - Establish copying service and respond to authorized copying requests (for in-person activations). - Ensure that reports and forms are accessible to EOC responders as needed - Establish a system for collecting all section and unit journal/logs at completion of each shift. - Periodically collect, maintain and records, reports, logs, journals, and forms submitted by all sections and units for the official record.

+Prepare an overview of the documented disaster events at periodic intervals or upon request from the Planning/Intelligence Section Coordinator.